 Some of the statements contained in this Annual Report on Form 10-K discuss future expectations, contain projections of results of operations or financial condition or state other "forward-looking" information.
 Those statements include statements regarding the intent, belief or current expectations of Telkonet, Inc. ("we," "us," "our" or the "Company") and our management team.
 Words such as "expects," "anticipates," "targets," "goals," "projects," "intends," "plans," "believes," "seeks," "estimates," "continues," "may," and variations of these words, as well as similar expressions, are intended to identify such forward-looking statements.
 In addition, any statements that refer to projections of our future financial performance, our anticipated growth, trends in our businesses, and other characterizations of future events or circumstances are forward-looking statements.
-Any such forward-looking statements are not guarantees of future performance and involve risks and uncertainties, and actual results may differ materially from those projected in the forward-looking statements.
-These risks and uncertainties include but are not limited to those risks and uncertainties set forth in Item 1A of this report.
-In light of the significant risks and uncertainties inherent in the forward-looking statements included in this report, the inclusion of such statements should not be regarded as a representation by us or any other person that our objectives and plans will be achieved.
+Any such forward-looking statements are not guarantees of future performance and involve risks and uncertainties, and actual results may differ of the significant risks and uncertainties inherent in the forward-looking statements include in this report, the inclusion of such statements should not be regarded as a representation by us or any other person that our objectives and plans will be achieved.